 Often a manipulative child lacks a sense of solid, healthy self-worth.
 If they can throw other kids off-balance, they feel much more balanced themselves.
 It is a maladaptive form of self-esteem.
 ‘I feel good because you feel bad’.

-If a puppet master can say, “I was only trying to help” or, “It wasn’t me who said it” they get a free pass at being mean.
+If a puppeteer can say, “I was only trying to help” or, “It wasn’t me who said it” they get a free pass at being mean.
 It is the opportunity to hurt someone without taking the blame.
-As the old saying goes, ‘Hurt people hurt others’.
+As the old saying goes, hurt people hurt others.
 It is worth looking at what is going on for a child who is behaving in a mean way.
-Mean spiritedness doesn’t come naturally.
+Mean-spiritedness doesn’t come naturally.
 It is learnt, often through personal experience as the victim.

 School is dull for some kids.
 Sitting in a chair five days a week for 12 or 13 years, with the same kids, can get very monotonous!
 Biology has installed in children’s brains excitement-seeking mechanisms to ensure they seek out new experiences to help with growth and development.
 If a child isn’t engaged in learning at school, creating drama can provide that excitement.

 Let’s face it, manipulation is glamourised on television and in film.
 A lot of the tv and Netflix drama targeted at tweens and teens is relationship-focused.
 Teens are at a time in their lives that is highly social, they are sorting out where they fit, so they pay attention to these tv shows.
 People who behave badly provide drama and ratings.
 In this way, manipulation becomes normalised for kids.